petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/connecting-to-a-user-directory/ldap-configuration-reference.md

 ![Ziltoid and Rex have been imported because they logged in.](./ldap-configuration-reference/images/04.png)

 **Enable Import on Startup:** Check this box to do the mass import when Liferay starts.
 Note: this box only appears if you check **Enable Import**, described above.
-Definitely leave this unchecked if you have a Liferay cluster, or all your nodes will do a mass import when each of them starts up.
+Leave this unchecked if you have a Liferay cluster, or all your nodes perform a mass import when each of them starts up.

 **Import Interval:** When mass importing users, import users every X minutes.